Newsletter

 Some tasks don’t allow us to feel satisfaction as soon as they’re done.
 It’s these tasks that we tend to put off until later, in order to do things that seem more “productive” or that bring us immediate satisfaction.

-For example, creating your employees’ schedules in your employee management software provides immediate satisfaction.
+For example, creating your employees’ schedules in your workforce management software provides immediate satisfaction.
 The result is immediately visible, and its impact is significant and recognized.
 However, focusing on budgeting or fine-tuning your team’s onboarding process is not as satisfying.
 It’s only in the long term that the positive effects will be felt and your work recognized.

 It’s sometimes necessary to prioritize certain tasks, even if they seem less satisfying.
 That’s why it’s essential to have techniques for avoiding procrastination.